 Last but not least are website metrics.
 Most companies use their CRMs to keep track of their sales funnel.
 However, the funnel journey starts from the moment you enter a lead into your database.
 And it isn’t like this in real life.

-In fact, people usually visit your site long before they fill the form or call you.
+In truth, people usually visit your site long before they fill out the form or call you.
 Therefore, you shouldn’t overlook even the people who only visited your site once.
-If they looked at your lead form or watched one of your product demos, they should be important to you no matter they didn’t fill the form out.
+If they looked at your lead form or watched one of your product demos, they should be important to you, no matter if they didn’t fill out the form.

 So, take your sales funnel and add some metrics from your web analytics to it.
 Hopefully, it’ll help your sales and marketing teams understand your users and each other better, and it’ll lead to more collaborations between them.